 - Take a morning catamaran or ferry back to Split

 - Hang out in Split for as little time as possible

 - Fly back to London from Split

 We missed our connecting flight in Frankfurt due to a delayed departure out of Heathrow.
 We were rebooked for a flight later in the day; however, this meant that we would arrive in Dubrovnik seven hours later than originally planned.
 This was a real bummer because we had limited time in Dubrovnik to begin with.

 Since our travel day to Dubrovnik was not long enough for us, we decided to torture ourselves further by taking the airport bus to Dubrovnik versus a taxi.
 After a very long bus ride and a short walk to our Airbnb, we finally arrived at the apartment around midnight.

 It was a long and exhausting travel day.

-What immediately caught my attention was the clothing that women were wearing.
-Everyone was dressed up – as in wearing high-heeled shoes, tight dresses, very short dresses, and with full faces of make-up.
+What immediately caught my attention was the clothing that the women were wearing.
+Everyone was dressed up – as in wearing high-heeled shoes, tight dresses, very short dresses, and full faces of make-up.
 This was the very opposite of my “style” on a good day.